Dickson, Australian Capital Territory: History

 Dickson was gazetted on 28 September 1928 and took in the whole of what are now the suburbs of Dickson and Downer.
 All of the land in Dickson had been earmarked for an Industrial area on the final 1918 Griffin Plan and blueprint.
 However the decision to transfer the Industrial area to Fyshwick was taken by 1945, and a 25-year lease was granted in 1940 to Dr Bertram Thomas Dickson, Chief of the Plant Industry Division of the CSIR, for Dickson Experiment Station.
-The station covered 640 acres, comprising the eastern third and northern edge of Dickson, the whole of Downer (which at that time was named Dickson), and a small part of what is now Watson at the station's northern end.
+The station covered 640 acres, comprising the eastern third and northern edge of Dickson, the whole of Downer (which at that time was still part of Dickson), and a small part of what is now Watson at the station's northern end.
 Dickson Experiment Station began operating during World War II and initially focused on trialling crops to aid the war effort including opium, rubber and pyrethrum, with assistance from the Women's Land Army.
 After the war ended, Dickson Experiment Station focused on soils and pasture research, food crops and sheep farming until as late as 1962.
 By May 1951 the Department of the Interior had determined that the land was required for suburban expansion and begun sketching plans for new road layouts, schools and a district shopping centre.
 Antill Street and the stormwater drain were built in 1958–59, and the first incursion into the Experiment Station was for a motel on the corner of Northbourne Avenue south of Antill Street (where the Telstra building is now).
 The Experiment Station's work was transferred to Ginninderra Experiment Station in Belconnen.
 The first houses in the suburb were built near Braddon in 1958.

 Geography

-The suburb is bounded by Northbourne Avenue, Antill Street, Phillip Avenue, Majura Avenue, Limestone Avenue and Wakefield Avenue.
+The suburb is bounded by Northbourne Avenue, Antill Street, Phillip Avenue, Majura Avenue, and Wakefield Avenue.
 Dickson contains no hills or significant slopes.
-The east arm of Sullivans Creek passes through the middle of Dickson draining storm water from east to west.
+A tributary of Sullivans Creek passes through the middle of Dickson, draining storm water from east to west.